 If you’re confronted with difficult, specialist words, names or formula, an acronym can be an excellent aide-memoir for the memorization of the word or formula.
-Take for instance the rather simplex name “Enhanced Health and Usage Diagnostic System”.
+Take for instance the rather simple name “Enhanced Health and Usage Diagnostic System”.
 It’s acronym is “EHUDS”, which sounds like “e-hud’s” or “e-hat’s”.
-All you have to do now is to think about electronic hat’s and you’ll most likely be able to come up with the acronym “EHUDS”, from which you can rebuilt the original name.
+All you have to do now is to think about electronic hat’s and you’ll most likely be able to come up with the acronym “EHUDS”, from which you can rebuild the original name.

 2. Keep the bigger picture in mind

 The constructing of a car can serve as an example of the learning process.
 Your professor supplies the “know how” during his lectures, for instance, the detailed knowledge how an engine works.
 The textbooks and other learning materials supply you with the chassis, frame, tires, and bolts.
 But, it is up to the student to make use of the know-how, in order to use it for the combination of the delivered material.
 It’s the student’s job to put the car together and to keep the bigger picture of what is taught in mind.

 If the student stubbornly tries to memorize the position of each part in the car, he/she will not be able to (re-)construct a car from a thousand of individual parts.
 Memorizing the different names of each part will not help either.

 Only by keeping in mind that the know-how and material are at one’s disposal for the creation of a car, the student can effectively prepare for an upcoming test.

 There are basically four basic types of studying: Visual, Auditory, Emotional, and Kinesthetic.

 - Visual Learners: A visual learner studies most effective when the learning material is depicted in a visual way, e.g. in the form of charts, maps or brainstorming.